 The Capital Improvement Program (CIP) is a planning and budgeting tool that provides information about SAWS' infrastructure needs.
-It identifies requirements for sustaining, restoring and modernizing the facilities and infrastructure that support water supply and delivery, wastewater collection and treatment, and chilled water requirements in the SAWS service area.
-It also prioritizes and schedules the projects for funding and implementation through a multi-year plan.
+It identifies requirements for sustaining, restoring and modernizing the facilities and infrastructure that support water supply and delivery, wastewater collection and treatment, and heating and cooling requirements in the SAWS service area.
+It also prioritizes and schedules them for funding and implementation through a multi-year plan.

-|Core Business Area||Approximate Funding|
+|Core Business Area||2017 Funding|

-|Download the 2016 SAWS CIP Projects (Adobe PDF).|
+|Download the 2017 SAWS CIP Projects or the project data sheets.|

-The 2016 Wastewater program continues an expanded Sanitary Sewer Improvements program to reduce sanitary sewer overflows through visual inspection, cleaning, and repairing or replacing aging and defective sewer mains.
-In addition, SAWS will upsize sewer mains in need of increased capacity and rehabilitate or eliminate lift stations that contribute to sanitary sewer overflow.
-For the 2016 wastewater program, $92.6 million is budgeted specifically for the Sanitary Sewer Improvements Program.
-SAWS will construct a new $20 million sewer main in the Western sewershed between Boerne Stage Rd. and Fredericksburg Rd. that will eliminate lift stations and reduce the risk of sanitary sewer overflows, as well as supporting growth in the area.
-The Wastewater program includes $22.9 million for governmental projects that support City of San Antonio, Bexar County, and TXDOT street, highway, and drainage improvements, and $4.7 million to begin design of improvements to the Dos Rios Water Recycling Center.
+For the 2017 wastewater program, $178.8 million is budgeted specifically for the Sanitary Sewer Improvements Program, including Lift Station rehabilitation and elimination.
+SAWS will start construction on a $41.1 million sewer main rehabilitation in the Eastern sewershed between Seguin Road and Nacogdoches Road that will reduce the frequent sanitary sewer overflows, as well as supporting growth upstream of the area.
+The Wastewater program includes $65.6 million for the design, rehabilitation and replacement of small and large diameter sewer pipelines, $20.3 million for governmental projects that support City of San Antonio, Bexar County, and TXDOT street, highway, and drainage improvements, and $4.1 million to begin design of improvements to the Dos Rios Water Recycling Center.

-The overall funding split for the 2016 water production and delivery and the wastewater collection and treatment program is 93% repairs and replacements and 7% additional capacity to support new growth and development.
+The overall funding split for the 2017 water production and delivery and the wastewater collection and treatment program is 90% repairs and replacements and 10% additional capacity to support new growth and development.